dannyseymour/tab-docs/README.md

    to access payday financing without the usual extreme interest rates those services entail.
 By leveraging the power of user data, a more accurate measurement of risk can help lower transaction costs and information problems in microfinance and credit risk analysis.
 ```
+## Known Bugs
+App will not call intent to go into transactions and charting view/ 11/20/19

 ## Table of Contents